daevid/jukebox/README.md

 	* to: (float) time in seconds

 This function will *try* to set the current position of the stream.
-It may fail if the stream is not ready for that, e.g. download is still in progress or background process is not ready for playback etc.
+It may fail if the stream is not ready for that, e.g. if download is still in progress or background process is not ready for playback etc.